New Year’s Resolutions From the TorchLight Team

 I’ve been talking about writing a business/product plan for nine months and on Sunday, January 5th, I stopped “intending” to do it and I did it.
 I started.
 I acted.

 My hope for every candidate and client is that this year is a year of ACTION for you as well.
-You go for that promotion.
-You apply for your dream job.
-You make time for the gym.
-You prepare those healthy meals.
-You read those books on your nightstand.
-You build your dream team.
-You move your intentions to action.
+You go for that promotion, apply for your dream job, and make time for the gym.
+You prepare those healthy meals, read those books on your nightstand, and build your dream team.
+Turn your intentions into action.

 My 2020 New Year’s resolution is to increase my focus, both professionally and personally.
 That means listening more, multitasking less and spending more time each morning to center myself and organize the day.
 In today’s hyper-stimulated environment, my hope for all professionals, parents, and people in general is the ability to do the same and hopefully experience more enjoyment in their life and work.